 2. Never choose style over function

-That low-lying divan sofa you love may look incredible, but if it’s uncomfortable to sit down and relax after a long day, leave it in the furniture store.
-At BOWERBIRD Interiors, although aesthetics are crucial, they never get in the way of a functional space.
-After all, feeling comfortable in your own home is paramount.
+That low-lying divan sofa you love may look incredible, but if you won’t be able to relax on it after a long day, leave it in the furniture store.
+At BOWERBIRD Interiors, although aesthetics are key, they never get in the way of a functional space.
+After all, feeling cosy in your own home is essential.

 3. Seek inspiration